 I have gained an inner strength, faith and confidence in myself that only stems from having lived through a truly life changing experience.

-The same way people gain discipline and strength through taking vows of silence or abstinence, I gained it through a vow to be constant, to be show up no matter what.
+The same way people gain discipline and strength through taking vows of silence or abstinence, I gained it through a vow to be constant, to show up no matter what.

 It hurt and it tested me.
 I thought at times I could not go on.
 I doubted myself and my baby again and again and still, I kept going.